 Our main mission is to improve the quality of living of our clients and their closest ecosystems.
-We know that creating awareness through education is key, therefore we help them to prevent accidents, injuries or illness by promoting and creating products and experiences related to a regenerative lifestyle.
+We know that creating awareness through education is key, therefore our aim is to help them prevent accidents, injuries or illnesses by creating and promoting products and experiences related to a regenerative lifestyle.

-Mashua Project focus in the following ecosystems: your skin, clothes, accesories and home/ office.
+Mashua Project focuses on the following ecosystems: your skin, clothes, accessories and home/office.

-1. Achieve a Regenerative Culture through EDUCATION, AWARENESS and AWARENESS,
+1. Achieve Regenerative Culture through EDUCATION, AWARENESS and AWARENESS,

 2. Develop a Regenerative Economy where the principles of Circular Economy, Biodesign and Biomimicry are applied,